abrennec/ofxadvanced/01_day/assignments/assignment_03.md

 - Where is the declaration of audioIn and audioOut?
 - How is ofBaseApp connected to the sound classes?
 - How are ofSoundStreamSettings, ofSoundStream and ofSoundBuffer connected?
+- How is ofApp part of the diagram?